brunofre/CS295-paxos/README.md

 > Solution:
 > The difference between ballot numbers cannot be larger than $n$?

-#### Attack 2 (safety):

-Malicious node replay other nodes' `prepare` message.

-> Solution:
-> The ballot number is protected by signature, the ballot will be ignore if it is not the largest.
-This attack cannot success.

 ### Prepared phase

 #### Attack 1 (liveness):